Frequently Asked Questions

 Yes, tickets are required for guests at no charge.

 Each eligible participant will be allotted six guest tickets.
 Additional tickets will NOT be distributed.
-Tickets will be made available online on Friday, March 13 with a deadline to claim tickets by Friday, May 1.
-Please note that physical tickets will not be available for pick up anywhere on campus.
+Tickets were made available online on Friday, March 13 with a deadline to claim tickets by Friday, May 1.
+Please note that physical tickets will NOT be available for pick up anywhere on campus.

 No, graduating students do not need tickets to attend the ceremony they are assigned to participate in.
 If graduate students are attending a different ceremony as a guest, a ticket is required.